Top Anti-Inflammatory Foods

 In addition to bromelain, pineapple is also high in vitamin C; manganese; copper; B vitamins such as vitamin B1, B5, B6 and folate; and fiber.
 Many of these nutrients, including vitamin C, manganese and B vitamins are used by the body as antioxidants and to promote healthy levels of inflammation.

-Eating pineapple can provide all of these healthy nutrients, but the clinical trials looking at the ability of Bromelain to reduce pain and inflammation are so overwhelmingly positive that I included it in my Joint Relief formula to attack inflammation and pain where they start, at the cellular, molecular and genetic levels.
+Eating pineapple can provide all of these healthy nutrients, but the clinical trials looking at the health benefits of bromelain are so overwhelmingly positive that I included it in my Joint Relief formula to promote joint health, movement, physical function and healthy inflammation balance.

 Turmeric (Curcuma longa) root has been used for centuries in India, China, and Indonesia for food and medicine, turmeric root—which has a rich, yellow color—is found in the Indian spice curry.
-Traditionally, turmeric has been used to treat a wide range of ailments.
-It has been and is still applied to wounds and burns topically, and it’s taken internally for liver and digestive complaints.
+Traditionally, turmeric has been used for centuries for its health benefits, including supporting liver and digestive health.

-A potent anti-inflammatory, turmeric works in two main ways: it suppresses an enzyme called cyclooxygenase (COX) that creates proinflammatory signals in the body, and it inhibits nuclear factor kappa beta (NF-kB), a gene that enhances production of proinflammatory molecules.
+A regulator of inflammation, turmeric works in two main ways: it suppresses an enzyme called cyclooxygenase (COX) that creates proinflammatory signals in the body, and it inhibits nuclear factor kappa beta (NF-kB), a gene that enhances production of proinflammatory molecules.
 The ability of the antioxidants in turmeric to decrease free radicals is similar to that in vitamins C and E. Since the antioxidant activities of turmeric are not degraded by heat (unlike most vitamins), even using the spice in cooking provides benefits.
-The research on Turmeric is so convincing that I included turmeric standardized extract in my Supreme Multivitamin, MitoForte and Joint Relief formulas.
+The research on turmeric is so convincing that I included turmeric standardized extract in my Supreme Multivitamin, Brain Blend and Joint Relief formulas.

 The Bottom Line